wherobots/wbc-examples/README.md

 +----------------+
 ```

-To become a pro edition user, please [contact us](https://wherobots.ai).
+To become a Professional Edition user, please [contact us](https://wherobots.com/contact).

-## Repo structure
+## Repository structure

-The structure of this repo is as follows:
+The structure of this repository is as follows:

-* Python: Python notebooks
+* `python/`: Python notebooks
-	* data-source: example notebooks for loading and saving data from/to Snowflake and AWS RDS PostGIS
+	* `data-source/`: example notebooks for loading and saving data from/to Snowflake and AWS RDS PostGIS
-	* use-cases: use case examples for analyzing data using Wherobots Open data
+	* `use-cases/`: use case examples for analyzing data using Wherobots Open data
-* Scala: Python notebooks
+* `scala/`: Scala notebooks
-	* data-source: example notebooks for loading and saving data from/to Snowflake and AWS RDS PostGIS
+	* `data-source/`: example notebooks for loading and saving data from/to Snowflake and AWS RDS PostGIS

-We recommend to use a Sedona cluster with 40+ CPU cores and 100GB+ RAM for running the use case notebook.
+We recommend to use at least a "San Francisco"-sized Sedona runtime to
+run those example use-cases (24 total cores, 96GB total memory).

 ## Data source notebooks